tardate/LittleArduinoProjects/BoldportClub/pcbmode/README.md

 ### Routing, Outline and Finishing Touches

-To finalise the board, I used the standrad hand-crafted PCBmodE flow:
+To finalise the board, I used the standard hand-crafted PCBmodE flow:

 * view/edit the SVG with inkscape
 * manually feed changes back into the board files (`blinky.json`, `blinky_routing.json`)